How to Use Social Media For International Relations: A Case Study of Synergy Management School

 Upon formalizing these roles, Andrew and his team decided to dig deeper into how social media can systematically help them generate those high-quality leads.

 Mobilizing international students for admission was often difficult due to factors such as time, location, and cost.
 But with the handful of tools of social media, Andrew pondered, it was now possible to reach out to prospective international students using social media channels sidestepping these constraints.

-- Tools and Techniques: Although social media channels, in general, had a large international student base, Andrew knew he could not connect with everyone without fully knowing which channel was popular where.
+- Social Media Tools and Techniques: Although social media channels, in general, had a large international student base, Andrew knew he could not connect with everyone without fully knowing which channel was popular where.
 For example, the majority of Instagram and Twitter users lived outside the United States.
 So a strong presence on these channels will increase the chances of reaching out to international students living in other parts of the world.

 - Website and Information Portal: Andrew knew that every international applicant would not be able to physically visit the campus.
 Therefore, it made sense that they relied on online sources especially college website and social media.
 Keeping this in mind, their website covered details about joining, course curriculum, career prospects after course completion, research capabilities, collaboration opportunities, college environment, accommodation etc.

 - Leverage videos

 Andrew wanted to leverage videos as they played an effective role in creating faster connect with the target audience.
 They enabled closer engagement and immediately helped build an affectionate bond if rightly presented.
 Andrew decided to create campus life videos through live video and vlog.
 In addition, they showcased their research capability through lab tour videos.
 By leveraging such content sources, international students and universities could get a glimpse of college infrastructure.
 He also requested existing students to conduct Facebook Live video sessions or YouTube videos to tell compelling stories covering different facets of student’s life on campus.

 - Building a community using a Facebook Group